 Here is a complete list of general tasks that a Financial Advisor performs daily:

-Discuss with clients to understand and analyze their current financial situation.
+Discuss with clients to understand and analyse their current financial situation.

 Help clients identify and outline their short-term and long-term goals.